matt-hayden/jekyll-sites/README.md

 ### Usage

 Follow the usual directions for Jekyll.
-Add posts as individual files in _posts.
+Add posts as individual files in ``_posts/``.

 1. Add your theme to the Gemfile like so:

     ```